EN10/BabyLlama/tok105/iters-vs-val-loss.md

 #### --max_iters=400 val loss 1.8633
 ```
-Once upon a time foy nomed but no ritan shad. <unk><unk>Tim.
-The ran and hanpil stle toy tore of ture care ill the for wanter tore had nith it lear and stee tippen muther tate the leestare uwan a littoo the fron her.
-And the wanped he falten hag and the the bived
+Once upon a time for the to gretpok.
+It geet impan a dot the gene was said, "One und lot a like to her and saw in was carl said fas were fer and went ssaug to the fol cald as tike.
+It to noted the buds that the mom leht find the waw the was ans the nisted
-achieved tok/s: 920.577617
+achieved tok/s: 681.818182
 ```

 #### --max_iters=500 val loss 1.4884